atomisthq/docs/docs/authoring/examples.md

 ### Generate from template

-Use the `Create from template` links above to create a skill repo in your organization.
-If your org is [setup for authoring](workspace_setup.md), each push to the default branch will create a new version of the skill.
+Use the `Create from template` links above to create a skill repository in your organization.
+If your organizaion is [setup for authoring](workspace_setup.md), each push to the default branch will create a new version of the skill.

-By default the namespace for your skill will be the github org of your repo, and the default name of the skill will be the repository name.
+By default the `namespace` for your skill will be the GitHub organization of your repository, and the default `name` of the skill will be the repository name.
 These can be changed in the `skill.yaml` file.
 For example, use [this link](https://github.com/vonwig/skill-sample-2/generate) to create a new basic skill.

 ![setup](images/generate.png)

-After creating your repo, you'll see GitHub check runs that show progress towards registration.
+After creating your repository, you'll see GitHub check runs that show progress towards registration.

 ![setup-checkrun](images/generate-checkrun.png)

 ### Enable and Configure skill

 Use the [instructions here](skill_management.md) to enable a version of the new skill in your workspace.
-If you created the new repo in org `ORG` with repository name `REPO`, then construct the following link in your browser.
+If you created the new repository in organization `ORG` with name `REPO`, then construct the following link in your browser.

 ```
 https://go.atomist.com/catalog/skills/ORG/REPO?stability=unstable